ograycode/ograycode.github.io/README.md

 ### About Me
-I'm a full stack software devloper in the Washington, D.C. metro area.
+I'm a full stack software developer in the Washington, D.C. metro area.
 I build amazing things in my free time when I'm not busy spending it with my lovely wife or friends.

 ### Experience
 I have experience building hybrid mobile applications, large mission-critical enterprise software, pulling off pilot projects with absurd timelines and tackling technically challenging problems in order to make successful products.